zenocoz/m6-d6-homework/README.md

 # HOMEWORK PART 2

+ ** IMPORTANT : WRITE YOUR SQL QUERIES IN A FILE answers.sql and run test your queries on pg admin , tutors will check your answers.sql file to see your  answers **

 - Write a query to select all the customers from Germany

 - Update all customers who has UK value in country field, set their country as United Kingdom